maxchv/deploy-django-project/README.md

 STATIC_ROOT = '/var/www/html/static'
 ```

-Also you need to setup database configuration for postres:
+Also you need to setup database configuration for postgres:

 ```python
 DATABASES= {